UMEssen/aipal-validation/README.md

 AIPAL Validator is a tool designed to streamline the validation process for [AIPAL](https://github.com/VincentAlcazer/AIPAL).
 Below you'll find instructions on how to set up and run this validator both locally and with Docker.

+> **Note**: This README provides comprehensive documentation for the AIPAL validation pipeline.
+It covers local setup, Docker deployment, data import processes, outlier detection, and model retraining capabilities.
+For synthetic data testing, see the `synthetic_test_data/README.md` file for specific instructions.

 ## Local Setup